gonzgonz/aws-terraform-deployment/README.md

 **NOTES:**
 - I tried to stay pragmatic here.
-- I added some nice things I though would improve the project but there's more that can be done in terms of polishing and further enhancing, some of that has been mentioned above.
+- I added some nice things I thought would improve the project but there's more that can be done in terms of polishing and further enhancing, some of that has been mentioned above.
 - I used my AWS Free Tier account to test the whole apply.
 My current list of resources is the following:

 ```shell